Mustafa Al-Kadhimi: Criticism

-The prime minister has been criticized in failing to raise alarms when it was found that since September 2021, $2.5bn from the country's tax deposits were reported as missing, the allegations were made by the finance ministry under Prime Minister Mohammed Shia' Al Sudani.
+Al-Kadhimi was criticized in failing to raise alarms when it was found that since September 2021, $2.5bn from the country's tax deposits were reported as missing, the allegations were made by the finance ministry under Prime Minister Mohammed Shia' Al Sudani.
 Investigators believed that the money were distributed to politicians and used for bribes and hush-money.
-Former Finance Minister Ali Allawi mentioned that "senior officials and corrupt businessmen siphon billion from the public purse".
+Former Finance Minister Ali Allawi mentioned that "senior officials and corrupt businessmen siphon billions from the public purse".
 The large volumes traded caused the dinar to fall and property prices in posh areas in Baghdad to rise.
-According to the Washington Post an anti-corruption drive under Mustafa al-Kadhimi used torture and sexual violence on detainees.

 Accusation for the deaths of Soleimani and al-Muhandis

 Iran and its allied Fatah Alliance heavily opposed al-Kadhimi's appointment.
-In April 2020, Kata'ib Hezbollah, an shia-Iraqi militia with close links to Iran and ties to the Popular Mobilization Forces, published a statement that accused al-Kadhimi of being culpable for the deaths of its leader Abu Mahdi al-Muhandis and Iranian General Qassem Soleimani and charged him with working with the United States.
+In April 2020, Kata'ib Hezbollah, a Shia-Iraqi militia with close links to Iran and ties to the Popular Mobilization Forces, published a statement that accused al-Kadhimi of being culpable for the deaths of its leader Abu Mahdi al-Muhandis and Iranian General Qasem Soleimani and charged him with working with the United States.
 In the meantime, al-Kadhimi directed the Counter Terrorism Service (CTS) to investigate rocket attacks against the Green Zone in Baghdad, and promised to confront the disobedient Iranian supported paramilitaries.

-Assassination attempt
+Attempted assassination

 In the early hours of 7 November 2021, al-Kadhimi survived an assassination attempt via explosive drone, two drones were shot down by the army while the last one targeted his residence in the heavily fortified Green Zone district of Baghdad.
-The assassination attempt is suspected by many to be Iran’s response to Mustafa for his crackdown on Iranian supported militias and his strict policy of removing foreign influence in Iraq.
+The assassination attempt was suspected by many to be Iran’s response to Al-Kadhimi for his crackdown on Iranian supported militias and his strict policy of removing foreign influence in Iraq.

 On 8 November, a pair of anonymous regional officials and some (also anonymous) militia sources told Reuters that Iranian-backed militias were behind the attack, such as Kata'ib Hezbollah or Asaib Ahl al-Haq, also alleging that the weapons used by the perpetrators were made in Iran.

-According to experts, the assassination attempt came as a response to pro-Iranian parties losing seats in the 2021 Iraqi parliamentary election.
+The assassination attempt came during high tension period after pro-Iranian parties lost seats in the 2021 Iraqi parliamentary election.

+Post-premiership

+In July 2022, Al-Kadhimi was awarded the Legion of Honor by the French government.
+The medal, presented by the French ambassador to Iraq on behalf of President Emmanuel Macron, is France's highest order of merit and was granted in recognition of his role in strengthening bilateral relations.
+During this meeting, Al-Kadhimi noted the importance of bilateral cooperation between Iraq and France including areas such as economic development and security.

+After stepping down as prime minister, al-Kadhimi resided in London and the United Arab Emirates.
+On 25 February 2025, Al-Kadhimi returned to Iraq after an extended period abroad which followed security concerns including an assassination attempt in 2021.
+He did not confirm whether he would run in future elections, stating that participation would depend on the transparency and credibility of the electoral process.

+Works

+Al-Kadhimi has authored several books: